CtrlK

 Specificity

-Names the domain (Evernote integrations, production environments) and mentions actions like 'deploying to cloud platforms, configuring production, setting up deployment pipelines', but these are somewhat generic deployment concepts rather than highly specific concrete actions unique to Evernote.
+The description names the domain (Evernote integrations, production environments) and mentions some actions (deploying to cloud platforms, configuring production, setting up deployment pipelines), but these actions are fairly generic and not deeply specific about what concrete steps or capabilities the skill provides.

 2 / 3